hc017/CyberResponse-trail-/README.md

 - Dashboard: IT experts can view, update, and manage reported issues through a comprehensive dashboard.
 - Notifications: Real-time notifications for users and admins on issue updates.
 - Responsive Design: A mobile-friendly user interface for a seamless experience across all devices.
+# Technologies Used
+- React: A popular JavaScript library for building user interfaces.
+- React Router: For handling navigation within the application.
+The react router we used (react-router-dom) is v6.
+- Firebase: A comprehensive platform for building web applications.
+-- Firestore: A NoSQL database for storing and syncing data in real-time.
+-- Functions: Serverless functions for backend logic.
+-- Authentication: Secure user authentication and authorization.